 The "Pellet Argument"

-I have been involved in airgun shooting now for some 30years and over this period of time different rifles have come and gone, different disciplines of shooting, styles, scopes, etc, etc. One thing that has always kept on going in the background and sometimes the forefront is the “pellet argument” concerning which size of pellet to use and which is “best”.
+We have been involved in airgun shooting now for some 30years and over this period of time different air rifles have come and gone, different disciplines of shooting, styles, scopes, etc, etc. One thing that has always kept on going in the background and sometimes the forefront is the “pellet argument” concerning which size of pellet to use in air rifles and air pistols and which is “best”.
 I have put together a few thoughts of my own on this subject and combined some facts with these for your perusal.
 This is in no way intended to be the start of an argument or to be used as a definitive but more as a guide for beginners.

 The .22 pellet, heavier and larger in circumference than the lighter .177 the .22 offers a harder hitting alternative.
 This however in my book is its only outstanding merit.
 Given the very pronounced “lobbed” trajectory of a .22, the effect this has on rise and drop over ranges compared to your scope zero and the slower speed, I feel its one saving grace is for use on particularly hardy quarry such as rats at short to mid range, many will argue that this is not the case and a .22 is useful for mid to long range as well, I personally feel the .177 is far more useful in these areas, after all when it comes to pellet choice the top guys including myself all opt for the more accurate .177.
 If you are shooting live game surely this should be your primary concern, no one wants to wound and cause unnecessary suffering.
 Most will argue that the shock impact of a .22 is more useful in stopping harder quarry, I will not argue against this but, the wound track of a .177 causes just as much if not more soft tissue and bone devastation on its way through and as I mentioned before, we should all make sure of a safe back drop when shooting so overkill shouldn’t be an issue.